-Universal design, also known as aging in place design, is the concept of designing a space that is safe and functional for the many years ahead of you.
-Often times, people are concerned about the aesthetics of universal design features making a home feel unattractive.
+Universal design, also known as aging-in-place design, is the concept of designing a space that is safe and functional for the many years ahead of you.
+Oftentimes, people are concerned about the aesthetics of universal design features making a home feel unattractive.
 We are here to tell you not to worry!
-These spaces can be functional, safe and beautiful.
-We’ve already wrote about our favorite universal design bathroom tips, so here are our favorite universal design kitchen tips.
+These spaces can be functional, safe, and beautiful.
+We've already written about our favorite universal design bathroom tips, so here are our favorite universal design kitchen tips.

-Proper spatial planning is one of the most important aspects of kitchen design, especially in a universal or aging in place design.
+Proper spatial planning is one of the most important aspects of kitchen design, especially in a universal or aging-in-place design.
 Not only do you want to ensure the space looks well designed, but the right planning can ensure the space works well now and for potential changes in the future.
-For example, leaving enough room, a minimum of 36” between walkways and doorways, allows for comfortability.
+For example, leaving enough room, a minimum of 36” between walkways and doorways, allows for comfort.
 It also allows for enough room for wheelchairs or walkers that may be needed in the future.
-ADA design recommends between 40”-60” of passing space depending on the layout of the kitchen.
-You may also want to consider added room in the main preparation areas of the kitchen so that someone with a wheelchair can comfortably turn in different directions.
+ADA design recommends between 40”- 60” of passing space, depending on the layout of the kitchen.
+You may also want to consider adding room in the main preparation areas of the kitchen so that someone with a wheelchair can comfortably turn in different directions.

 Universal design is becoming more popular as we chose to live in our homes for as long as possible.
 If this is something you are considering, we would love to help you plan the kitchen of your dreams in your forever home.
 You can call us at 847-380-8189 or use our contact form for us to call you!